rynsy/Persist-Ant/README.md

 Audio/noises lifted from ZapSplat.
 All other music original.
-Please do not rate the audio sound clips.